devhelpr/expressionrunner/README.md

 Simple expression engine without external dependencies:

-- Standard support for the following operators : ^ / * + -
+- Standard support for the following operators : / * + - %
+- Support for logic operators : & | ^ > < !
 - Support for "()" groups
 - Support for named variables in expressions
 - Support for custom functions